raznem/parsera/docs/getting-started.md

 Parsera is a lightweight Python library for scraping websites with LLMs.
 You can clone and run it locally or [use an API](api/getting-started.md), which provides more scalable way and some extra features like built-in proxy.

+If you want to use Parsera in your *TypeScipt* application - [check our Parsera SDK](https://www.npmjs.com/package/parsera-ts)

 ## Installation

 ```shell